caruizdiaz/ClasiparBot/README.md

 <i>mono ClasiparBot.exe /home/carlos/clasipar.conf</i>

-If the program will be running on Linux, you can setup a cron job for refreshing purpose.
+If the program will be running on Linux, you can setup a cron job for the refreshment.
 For example, if you want to refresh you ad everyday, at 9 am, you can go as follows:

 <i>0 9 * * * mono ClasiparBot.exe /home/carlos/clasipar.conf > /tmp/output &<i>